Why Your Font Description Matters

-- Describe features of the font.
+- Highlight important features of the typeface

 - Glyph count